MultisampledNight/flow/src/gfx/draw.typ

 #let lean(..args, amount: 0.25em) = _modifier(args.pos(), (lean: amount))

 // Style all edges inside this call.
+// Use named arguments for doing so, just like any other cetz element.
 // Styles can be stacked and will be merged, with deeper styles taking precedence.
 //
 // The function is suffixed with `d`